daviewales/todo.py/README.md

     - Exercise

 The default location of the yaml file is `~/.todo/todo.yml`.
 It is placed into a hidden directory, rather than as a hidden file in the home directory to allow the use of programs such as [Syncthing](https://syncthing.net/) to synchronise your tasks between computers and devices.

+### Testing

+Run doctests (Use `-v` flag for more info):

+    python3 -m doctest todo.py

+OR

+    nosetests --with-doctest todo.py